wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

       error code PCLZIP_ERR_UNSUPPORTED_ENCRYPTION.
     - Corrected : Bad "version need to extract" field in local file header
-    - Add private method privCheckFileHeaders() in order to check local and central file headers.
-PclZip is now supporting purpose bit flag bit 3.
+    - Add private method privCheckFileHeaders() in order to check local and central file headers. digiPclZip is now supporting purpose bit flag bit 3.
 Purpose bit flag bit 3 gives the ability to have a local file header without size, compressed size and crc filled.
     - Add a generic status 'error' for file status
-    - Add control of compression type.
-PclZip only support deflate compression method.
+    - Add control of compression type. digiPclZip only support deflate compression method.
-      Before v2.2, PclZip does not check the compression method used in an archive while extracting.
-With v2.2 PclZip returns a new error status for a file using an unsupported compression method.
+      Before v2.2, digiPclZip does not check the compression method used in an archive while extracting.
+With v2.2 digiPclZip returns a new error status for a file using an unsupported compression method.
 New status is "unsupported_compression".
 New error code is PCLZIP_ERR_UNSUPPORTED_COMPRESSION.
     - Add optional attribute PCLZIP_OPT_STOP_ON_ERROR.
 This will stop the extract of files